-And what’s worse, the exact same thing happened to him multiple times in the coming years, despite public backlash about the feature and Meyer (a well-known influencer in the design community) personally meeting with Facebook’s design team.
+What's worse, the exact same thing happened to him multiple times in the coming years, despite public backlash about the feature and Meyer (a well-known influencer in the design community) personally meeting with Facebook's design team.

-Sadly, Meyer’s story is one of many.
-For every faulty app like Year in Review, there are hundreds of shameful stories like Google Maps’ feature that showed users how many theoretical cupcakes calories they could burn by walking instead of driving, and dangerous algorithms that accidentally spread child exploitation content and tricked kids into watching violent videos.
+Meyer's story is one of many.
+For every faulty app like Year in Review, there are hundreds of shameful stories like Google Maps' feature that showed users how many theoretical cupcake calories they could burn by walking instead of driving, and dangerous algorithms that accidentally spread child exploitation content and tricked kids into watching violent videos.

 These aren't just "edge cases."
 They're stark examples of what happens when we forget that our users aren't all picture-perfect, homogenous people who follow the "happy path" as they use our products and services.